garrefa/AXMagicIdentifiers/README.md

 ## Usage

+Just do '#import <AXMagicIdentifiers.h>' in your pch file and you are done.

+From now on, lets call accessibilityIdentifier property as accID.

+What this does:

+- ax_printAccessibilityIdentifiers: Util method for UIViewController and subclasses to print all accIDs in the view hierarchy.
-Top level views will have accessibilityIdentifiers set as 'CLASS_NAME'_VIEW .
+- Top levem UIViews have accID set as 'CLASS_NAME'_VIEW.

-All buttons inside main view or any subview will have accessibilityIdentifiers set as 'CLASS_NAME'_BUTTON_'BUTTON_TITLE'.
+- UIButtons have accID set as 'CLASS_NAME'_BUTTON_'BUTTON_TITLE'.
+- UITableViewCells have accID set as 'CLASS_NAME'_CELL_S'SECTION_NUMBER'R'ROW_NUMBER'.

 Supports iOS >= 7.0